 One of the biggest problems in machine learning is Overfitting.
 We need to make a generalized model which can get good results on the test data too.
 Random forest helps to overcome this situation by combining many Decision Trees which will eventually give us low bias and low variance.

 The main limitation of random forest is that due to a large number of trees the algorithm takes a long time to train which makes it slow and ineffective for real-time predictions.
 In general, these algorithms are fast to train but quite slow to create predictions once they are trained.
-In most real-world applications, the random forest algorithm is fast enough but there can certainly be situations where run-time performance is important and other approaches would be preferred.
+In most real-world applications, the random forest algorithm is fast enough but there may be situations where run-time performance is critical, and alternative approaches would be more suitable.

 import numpy as np